 The Duality of Methadone

 If you’re struggling with a methadone addiction, you’re not alone.
-Plaguing people across the country who want to recover from their opiate addiction, methadone can cause as much harm as good.
+Methadone can be highly addictive and for many patients it can cause as much harm as good.

-Withdrawal from methadone can be particularly painful because the drug stays in your system for far longer than many other drugs.
+Withdrawal from methadone can be particularly difficult because the drug stays in your system for far longer than many other opioids.

 Defeating Your Methadone Addiction

-Overcoming an addiction that has become a part of your life for a long time can be overwhelming.
+Overcoming an addiction that has become a part of your life can be overwhelming.
 Many people are deep into their addiction, unable to remember what life was like before methadone.
-But if you’re at the point where your drug dependency has lowered your quality of life, or if you want to recovery before that happens, it’s time to overcome it.
+But if you’re at the point where your methadone addiction has lowered your quality of life, or if you want to recovery before that happens, it’s time to overcome it.
 There is a compassionate treatment specialist that can help you.